 Having lived through raids, pestilence, and the dissolution of the monasteries, Cartmel Priory has plenty of stories to tell!
 This imposing building is over 800 years old and is still active today as a place of worship or somewhere to enjoy a bit of quiet contemplation.
 Head there to take in the unique architecture, listen out for the ringing of the bells, or attend a service.

 Slightly outside of the village you will find Holker Hall and Gardens where you can tour the gorgeous stately home, or admire the incredible gardens, which include formal areas alongside wild meadows.
-The estate also hosts a number of excellent events throughout the year.
+The estate also hosts a number of excellent events throughout the year, and is home to A Day's Walk's artisan shop, which sells amazing local produce.

 Fancy a bit of retail therapy?
 Cartmel has a delectable range of independent shops for you to browse.
 From accent furniture to a ‘wine snug’, you’ll be reaching for your purse with delight!
 Ellie Heaven Designs (pictured) is a local illustrator who creates pretty, handcrafted keepsakes and cards, while you can pick up the ideal gift at Perfect English.
 Or why not head to Yew Tree Barn & Wilson Reclamation Services where you can browse antiques or the on-site blacksmith in between a tasty lunch at their in-house café!